 East Lansing, MI 48824

 Mitchell Robinson is associate professor of music education, coordinator of the Music Student Teaching Program, and area chair of music education at the Michigan State University College of Music.

 Prior to Robinson’s appointment at MSU in September 2003, he held positions at the University of Connecticut, and the Eastman School of Music in Rochester, N.Y., and was an instrumental music teacher and music department facilitator for 10 years in Fulton, N.Y.

 Robinson was awarded the 1997 Reston Prize from Arts Education Policy Review for his analysis of arts education policy, and the 1999 Research Award from the International Network of Performing and Visual Arts Schools.
 He served as academic editor of the Music Educators Journal (2006-2010), and has served on the editorial boards of the Journal of Music Teacher Education (2006-2010), the Bulletin of the Council for Research in Music Education, the International Journal of Education & the Arts, and Research and Issues in Music Education.
-His publications have appeared in Arts Education Policy Review, Music Educators Journal, Bulletin of the Council for Research in Music Education, Journal of Music Teacher Education, Music Educators Journal, American Music Teacher, and the American School Board Journal.
+His publications have appeared in Arts Education Policy Review, Music Educators Journal, Bulletin of the Council for Research in Music Education, Journal of Music Teacher Education, American Music Teacher, and the American School Board Journal.
 Robinson co-authored a book, entitled Great Beginnings for Music Teachers: Mentoring and Supporting New Teachers, published by MENC: The National Association for Music Education in 2003, and contributed a chapter to Teaching Music in the Urban Classroom, Volume 2: A Guide to Survival, Success, and Reform.
 Robinson also served for two years as scholar-in-residence for music for the Connecticut State Department of Education, where his work focused on beginning music teacher induction and support.
 His current scholarship is focused on education and music education policy.

 Robinson received B.F.A. degrees in music education and trumpet performance from the State University of New York at Buffalo, the M.M.Ed. from Hartt School of Music, a Certificate of Advanced Study in Educational Administration from the State University of New York-Oswego, a Ph.D. in music education from the Eastman School of Music, and pursued post-graduate studies in music education and conducting at Northwestern University.